 Recommended: Semantics; Introduction to Computational Logic; Automata, Games and Verification;

 Blockchain technology is an increasingly popular decentralized ledger technology that utilizes a list of cryptographically linked records, called "blocks", to record transactions.
 This technology is used not only to create cryptocurrencies like Bitcoin but also to develop decentralized applications that run on top of Ethereum.
 In this seminar, we will delve into the design and implementation of blockchain technology, with a focus on its applications in Decentralized Finance (DeFi).
-We will cover four main topics: (i) background of blockchains, (ii) network's Peer-to-Peer (P2P) layer, (iii) transaction prioritization, and (iv) DeFi (Oracles, DEXes, NFTs, Lending, and Stablecoins).
+We will cover four main topics: (i) background of blockchains, (ii) (Dis-)Incentives for Consensus, (iii) transaction prioritization, and (iv) Decentralized Finance (DeFi) applications.

-Requirements: This seminar is open to Bachelor or Master students.
-Background in at least one of the following topics is required to participate in this seminar: distributed systems, blockchains, and/or data analysis.
-Students must have passed one or more of the following courses, or an equivalent course:
+Requirements: This seminar is open to undergraduate and graduate students.
+A background in at least one of the following topics is required to participate in this seminar.
+Therefore, students must have passed one or more of these courses or an equivalent course:

-- Information Retrieval or Databases or Data Mining or Machine Learning or Data Science related courses
+- Information Retrieval, Databases, Data Mining, Machine Learning, Data Science related courses

-The language of the seminar is English.
-All lectures, office hours, presentations, and communication with the seminar staff will be conducted exclusively in English.
+The course language is English.
+All lectures, office hours, presentations, and communication with the seminar staff will be conducted in English only.

 As mathematical research advances, researchers become more and more specialized, and the mathematics they produce becomes more and more complicated to verify.